OUTDOOR BURNING INFORMATION

 Please be considerate of your neighbors whenever you burn!

 An application for Open Burning must be submitted and approved by the Open Burning Official prior to burning.
 You may download the form from the link below or obtain it at Fire Headquarters, 310 North Main St., Southington, CT.
-Applications may be submitted through the mail or in person along with the permit fee of $20.00.
+Applications may be submitted through the mail or in person.
 Approval will only be given after a site inspection is done and signed by the Open Burning Official.

 The following are the general conditions required by the Connecticut General Statutes in Section 22a-174 and the Regulations of Connecticut State Agencies (DEEP):